W.I.T.C.H.: Part VII: New Power

 The Guardians must face another, more ancient enemy: Dark Mother.
 She was once Queen Meter of Spring and made flowers bloom beneath her feet.
 But when she became corrupted, she transformed into "the Dark Mother" and attacked Kandrakar with a vengeance.
 She was ultimately defeated by the combined strength of the elemental Queens of Water, Fire and Air and was cast into the dark void where she continued to wait patiently in chains until she could be released.
-In silence, Dark Mother sent a seed and planted it deep within kandrakar, where it would serve as her infiltrator against the Fortress of Light.
+In silence, Dark Mother sent a seed and planted it deep within Kandrakar, where it would serve as her infiltrator against the Fortress of Light.

 The five Guardians of Kandrakar each receive further developed and considerably stronger Guardian powers over the five elements upon undergoing a vision-quest to unlock the very roots of their abilities as well as their highest potential.
 Matt now serves as their new trainer and mentor after being recruited by the Oracle to prepare them for their upcoming battle against Dark Mother.
 One by one, the Guardians found the root of their elements and obtained full control over their new and much stronger abilities.
 Meanwhile, Dark Mother escaped (thanks to Will) and set off to take over Kandrakar.
 Thanks to her tree, which she had planted beforehand, Dark Mother enslaved the minds of Kandrakar, except for Yan Lin.
 The Guardians later faced her in one last battle and Dark Mother was sealed in a stone tomb.
 Oracle Himerish relinquished his place to the original Air Guardian, Yan Lin, who foresaw the incoming threat and departed without even saying goodbye.

-In the side story, Susan became pregnant to Dean's child.
+In the side story, Susan became pregnant with Dean's child.
 Issue #80 focuses on the birth of Will's younger half-brother, William Vandom-Collins who happens to possess a little magic of his own.